profplump/MacOS/PhotosSnapshot/Readme.md

 `PhotosSnapshot /Volumes/BackupDisk/Snapshots --uuid 5DF52E20-7411-4748-98C9-211422F97563 431C6A1C-1BC3-4450-B6C8-76CEA3972542`

-Any arguments after the flag `--uuid` are UUIDs as expected by PhotoKit.
-When used in this mode MEDIA_TYPES are ignored and assets of any supported type will be fetched.
+Any arguments after the flag `--uuid` are treated as UUIDs and fed to PhotoKit.
+When used in this mode `--media-types` are ignored and assets of any supported type will be fetched.
 Maybe be combined with other operation modes to append, incremental, or verify specific assets in an existing archive.

 ## Arguments, Options, and Flags